brillout/goldpage/docs/readme.template.md

 For example,
 if you use React,
-you take control over rendering in order to add React Router (which does browser-side routing):
+you can take control over rendering in order to use React Router which does browser-side routing:

 ~~~js
 !INLINE /examples/react-router/render/domRender.js